kisalchandula/VortexManager/README.md

 - **Programming Language**: Java
 - **Libraries**:
-  - [GeoTools](https://geotools.org): For geospatial data processing and visualization.
+  - [GeoTools](https://geotools.org): 3rd party library only For shapefile data processing and visualization.
   - [Swing](https://docs.oracle.com/javase/tutorial/uiswing/): For the graphical user interface.
 - **Build Tool**: Maven or Gradle (depending on your configuration)